-We love how shorter dreadlocks look at a lob length.
-You can also choose to enhance this look with a touch of color.
-Red looks particularly great on brown or black hair.
+We love how a shorter dread looks fetching right at the chin or on an angle.
+Another way to wear your shorter dreads is to enhance this look with a touch for color.
+Red looks particularly fetching on brown or black hair.
 Keep your short dreads clean and your scalp moisturized with an anti-dandruff shampoo and conditioner duo.
-We love Dove Dermacare Scalp Soothing Moisture Anti-Dandruff Shampoo and Conditioner!
+We love Dove Dermacare Scalp Soothing Moisture Anti-Dandruff Shampoo and Conditioner for the job!

 2. Braided Dreadlocks